 If you start with an instance without ephemeral storage and resize it to a flavor that does have ephemeral storage, the instance won't be automatically configured to begin using the extra storage.
 In Linux, storage configuration is handled through the file /etc/fstab.
 It is unsurprising that an instance resize will not modify this (or any other) existing files.

 To begin working with ephemeral storage (including modifying fstab) please see our documentation dealing with this topic:

-Note that in any case, Ephemeral Storage is scheduled for deprecation.
-Our recommendation is to avoid Ephemeral Storage in favour of Volume Storage.
+Note that in any case, Ephemeral Storage is scheduled for deprecation in 2019.
+Our recommendation is to use Volume Storage instead of Ephemeral Storage.